-DO YOU NEED TO REPLACE A ROOF AFTER HAIL DAMAGE?
+DO YOU NEED TO REPLACE YOUR ROOF AFTER HAIL STORM DAMAGE?

 Texas is one of the hailstorm capitals of the US, if not the world, so you're not alone if find your house getting battered by ice balls.
 Hail causes up to a billion dollars in damage in Texas every year.